berthayes/ksql_for_zeek/README.md

 ```

 Because of the STRUCT required of nested JSON, we need to use the -> operator and because of the dots in some fields,
 we need to put them in quotes.
-Unsightly and problematic, because KSQL
+Unsightly and problematic, but required because KSQL
 has a hard time with dots in the field names if it's not in a STRUCT.

 So let's create another stream that is a little prettier and easier to work with.